|National Weather Service|

 The Virtual Laboratory (VLab) is a service and IT framework, being built out by OST and lead by MDL/DAB, which enables NOAA employees

 and their partners to share ideas, collaborate, engage in software development, and conduct applied research.
 The VLab will enable

 The VLab operates under the following set of guiding principles:

 The VLab is built upon a set of 5 foundational capabilities (Figure 1) which are conceived to promote innovation across NWS

-through communication, collaboration, and the application of the skills and expertise of NWS employees.
+through communication, collaboration, and the application of the skills and expertise of NOAA employees.
 The first phase of

 the VLab promotes science sharing within the NWS and provides an Innovation Collaboration Framework which provides support

-and services to facilitate the transition of innovation projects to NWS operational systems.
+and services to facilitate the transition of innovation projects to NOAA operational systems.
 The second phase of the VLab

 will provide the other three foundational capabilities; 1) subject matter experts cadre, 2) adjunct science and software